Blogging + email marketing is the perfect combination to build a six-figure blog.

 I use and recommend using ConvertKit for starting an email list.

-When you sign up to the free plan you can:
+When you sign up for the free plan, you can:

 - Create unlimited forms for free

 - Create unlimited landing pages

 Add an email signup form on your website